CITIZENSHIP RE-ACQUISITION / RETENTION REQUIREMENTS (RA 9225)

 Send only the original application form and photocopies of your supporting documents.
 Present original documents for verification when you appear at the Consulate General to take your oath.
 All original documents will be returned.

 3. Personal appearance is required during the oath taking ceremony.
-Minor dependents 7 years old and
+Minor dependents (below 18 years

 FREQUENTLY ASKED QUESTIONS ON RA 9225